RaquelGG/contacts-client/README.md

 # Possible improvements

-- Use a library to improve accesibility.
+- Use a library to improve accessibility.
 - Use server error responses to provide client specific errors.
 - Disable request buttons while server is processing a previous the request.
 - Remove leading and trailing white spaces after 1-2s of the change in any input (this feature is already done on the server).